swing-research/PatternRecognition-jupyterbook/logistic-regression.md

 # Logistic Regression

-## Recap: Three Ways to Derive Optimal Linear Regressors
+## 3 Ways to Derive Optimal Linear Regressors

 Let there be a dataset $\mathcal{D} = \{ (\mathbf{x}_i, y_i) \}_{i = 1}^n$ and a loss function as follows.